 Tax and auditing are closely related, but consulting is a different ballgame.

 The Big 4 all provide consulting services, but they are better known for accounting.
 So if you want to pursue a career in consulting, then be sure to check-out our list of the most prestigious consulting firms in the world.
+You may have also heard of the MBB consulting firms, so here's our guide that compares the Big 4 to MBB.

 Consultants are generally hired to improve the business strategy and operations of their clients.
 There are a lot of different consulting specialisations, but as a consultant you would typically meet with clients, understand their challenges, analyse potential approaches, and provide recommendations.
 You might also be involved in the implementation of solutions.